faisalrahman36/react_frontend/README.md

-Basic front end React App for: https://github.com/faisalrahman36/NodeJS_ExpressJS_MongoDB
+This is a basic demo front end React App for: https://github.com/faisalrahman36/NodeJS_ExpressJS_MongoDB

 References and useful links: